nathan-fiscaletti/framecast/README.md

 # Advanced Screen Streamer

+### The problem

+Normally, when sharing your screen, video conferencing applications only allow you to share a specific window, a browser tab, or an entire screen.
+If you choose to share a specific window, you are unable to drag another window onto the stream without re-sharing your screen.
+You are also unable to share multiple windows at once without sharing your entire screen.

+### The solution

-An electron application that leverages FFMPEG to stream a region of your screen to a window.
-This way, you can share a particular region of your screen in applications such as Google Meet that don't let you select a particular region of your screen to record but instead allow you to select a window.
+Advanced Screen Streamer is an electron application that leverages FFMPEG to stream a region of your screen to a window.
+Using this, you can share the selected region by selecting the "Viewer" window from Advanced Screen Streamer in your video conferencing application when you start sharing your screen.

-**This is especially useful when you are running on an Ultrawide display and don't want to be limitted to only sharing a particular application.**
+**This is especially useful when you are running on an Ultrawide display.**

 ## Download